kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-03-11-facebook-earnings-report.md

 ## How Does Facebook Spend Money?

 To make money, you have to spend money and Facebook is really spending significantly more than last year.
 Total expenses increased by +51%.
-Two main reasons behind that growth are massive investments in data centers and technical infrastructure and massive growth of headcount.
+Two main reasons behind this growth are massive investments in data centers, technical infrastructure and massive growth of headcount.

-### How Much Money and on What is Facebook Spending
+### How much money and on what is Facebook spending

 | 								| 2016 	| 2017	| 2018 	| 2018 % Growth|
 |-------------------------------|------:|------:|------:|------:|